eleanor233333/ai-translation-service/README.md

-# AI Translation Service
+# AI Translation Service Demo

-A backend service for asynchronous, multi-language AI-powered translation, grammar checking, and document translation.
+A demo of backend service for asynchronous, multi-language AI-powered translation, grammar checking, and document translation.
 Built for a multilingual browser extension supporting 50+ locales.

 ---